OSINT: Foundations (Virtual Course)

 • Identify and manage your intelligence needs

-• Use the Lean Intelligence methodology to enhance your performance at work
+• Use the Lean Intelligence model to boost your efficiency

-• Automate the collection of data using a custom monitoring solution
+• Automate the collection of open source information

-• Improve the quality, accuracy and relevance of your search results
+• Improve the quality and relevance of your search results

 • Organise data to support effective collection and analysis